danielmiessler/SecLists/.github/ISSUE_TEMPLATE/pull_request_template.md

 ---
-name: Feature report
+name: Pull request
-about: Create a feature report to improve SecLists
+about: Create a pull request to improve SecLists
 title: ''
 labels: ''
 assignees: ''